Evan-Archuleta/alpaca_adap_allocation/README.md

     3b) yfinance.download is failing with json
     3c) this does work on google colab for some reason.
 TODO: figure out how to get yfinance to work in VSC

+4) do not write out dates as it will keep them and not auto-update duh